 Having a lightweight waterproof backpack is necessary if you will spend a few hours in the wilderness.
 However, if you will trek for only an hour or so, there might be no need for a backpack.
 You can walk without a backpack or carry a small bag.

-Insect repellents are crucial when hiking in the rainforest.
+An Insect repellent is crucial when hiking in the rainforest.
 Apply the insect repellent right after showering before you enter the jungle.
 You are advised against applying it while in the forest because the spray is poisonous to some plants and animals.

 If you have to do inside the forest, then it would make sense to apply an oil or cream repellent.
 To ensure the repellent is effective, make sure that you apply it on your whole body before putting on your clothes.
 After dressing, spray both your exposed areas and clothes.
 This is an effective way to keep mosquitoes at bay.
 Read more on how to apply insect repellents.